pedrolcl/chucking-scores/readme.md

 -   [wewish.ck](wewish.ck)
 -   [morning.ck](morning.ck)

 Examples of greater complexity.
-Two concurrent voices.
+Two or more concurrent voices.

 -   [anamag04.ck](anamag04.ck)
 -   [green.ck](green.ck)
 -   [bwv645.ck](bwv645.ck)
+-   [canon.ck](canon.ck]

 Some of the previous examples are based on scores published by the [Mutopia project](https://www.mutopiaproject.org).
 Bach's BWV645 can also be found in Mutopia, but here is a simplified version, with the corresponding score in [Lilypond format](bwv645.ly), and [PDF](bwv645.pdf) available.